About us

 How we help

-We treat many common conditions including:
+We treat many common medical and surgical conditions including:

-- deep vein thrombosis (DVT)
+- Deep vein thrombosis (DVT) and pulmonary embolism (PE)

-- cellulitis
+- Cellulitis

 We aim to test or give you treatment within the duration of your visit.
 This enables you to go home the same day and continue your treatment with us without admission to hospital.